csh3/RegCloser/README.md

 # RegCloser

 ## 1. Introduction
 RegCloser is a genome gap-closing tool using paired sequence reads.
 It closes gaps via local assembly of reads in the gap regions.
-It first performs pairwise alignment of reads guided by the priori distance information from insert size.
+It first performs pairwise alignment of reads guided by the priori distance information inferred from insert size.
 Then it adopts a robust regression approach to generate a reliable layout by minimizing the Huber loss function, followed by a trimmed least squares estimate.
 RegCloser works well in resolving tandem repeats.

 ## 2. Installation
 You can download the software package by the command: